Updated August 3, 2020

 Unfortunately, plants being outdoors means they are also exposed to all kinds of elements beyond your control.
 Insects and weeds, in particular, can cause a lot of heartaches when they kill or ruin plants.
 Here are some of the most common culprits that can damage your garden.

-Insects in Your Garden
+Common Insects in Your Garden

 When you are gardening outdoors, insects are a fact of life.
 They belong outside, and you’re probably glad they are out there instead of in your house.
 Insects can even be beneficial to plant growth, by pollinating flowers and eating pests.